Glen Canyon Dam: Power generation

 The other principal goal of Glen Canyon Dam is hydroelectricity generation.
 It is the second-biggest producer of hydroelectric power in the Southwestern United States, after Hoover Dam.
-Revenues derived from power sales was integral in paying off the bonds used to build the dam and has also been used to fund other Bureau of Reclamation projects, including environmental restoration programs in the Grand Canyon and elsewhere along the Colorado River.
+Revenues derived from power sales were integral in paying off the bonds used to build the dam and have also been used to fund other Bureau of Reclamation projects, including environmental restoration programs in the Grand Canyon and elsewhere along the Colorado River.
 For this reason, it has long been known as a "cash register" dam.
 The dam also serves as a primary peaking power plant and black start power source for the Southwest electrical grid.
 The power plant has a total capacity of 1,320 megawatts from eight 165,000 kilowatt generators.
 Each generator is driven by a 254,000 horsepower vertical-axis Francis turbine.
 The gross hydraulic head is 510 ft.
 The units were installed between September 1964 and February 1966 at an original rating of 950 megawatts; an upgrade project between 1985 and 1997 brought it to its present capacity.

 Because of fluctuating demands on the electrical grid, the dam release into the Colorado River rises and falls dramatically on a daily basis.
 After the dam was completed in 1964, there were few restrictions on hydro-power generation.
 The minimum dam release was set at a meager 1000 cuft/s (increased to 3000 cuft/s during the summer whitewater rafting season), with a maximum of 31500 cuft/s during peak times; to respond to changing power demands, river flows could double or even triple in the space of an hour.
 This caused severe erosion of the Colorado River banks downstream, damaging habitat for native fish and causing danger for boaters, who could get stuck whenever the river flow dropped too quickly.
 In 1990 temporary restrictions were put in place on dam operations, before the release of a final environmental impact statement (EIS).